 If the Warriors are to prevail on the state's biggest stage tonight, they'll definitely have to change at least one part of the game plan that got them to Foxborough.
 In a 22-0 semifinal win over Hoosac Valley, Wahconah quarterback Lane Grogan only attempted two passes.

 "I thought we would have to throw a lot more, but that was a credit to our offensive line, I think, more than anything," Campbell said.
 "Field conditions dictate that, too.
 For artificial turf, it was as bad of conditions as you can get.
 Sloppy, wet, cold.
-Those types of things.
-It ends up being a ball-control [game]."

 South Hadley coach Eric Scammons expects more than just a strong run game from the Warriors.
 He sees a lot of similarities in the teams' spread offenses, and has a lot of respect for Grogan, a throwing and rushing threat on offense.